 The activated electrons move towards the hole transport layer or HTL, which takes the electron to the conductors to power the load.

-Afterward, the electron transport layer or ETL of the perovskite solar cell collects the electrons and also restricts their backflow.
+Afterwards, the electron transport layer or ETL of the perovskite solar cell collects the electrons and also restricts their backflow.

 This step of power generation with a perovskite solar cell increases its efficiency because the backflow of electrons results in power loss.